thevosser/xmaslites/README.md

 - setup flask in folder
 - write flask code on Windows
 - setup simple website on Windows
+- Setup ajax on the website to modify light values
 - setup select file for flask and led code to talk to each other
 - clean up and refactor code for efficiency
 - setup files to run on their on at startup